naibatsuteki/tmp_blog/blog_1/content.md

-# How to not lose terraform features using terragrunt
+# How to not lose Terraform features using Terragrunt

-The goal is create robust and scalable framework, allowing us apply CI/CD practices to the infrastructure created with terraform in easy and efficient way.
+The goal is to create a robust and scalable framework, allowing us to apply CI/CD practices to the infrastructure created with Terraform in an easy and efficient way.

 The core goals: